ifmeorg/ifme/README.md

 The following are not mandatory, but are required if you would like to test/use these features.

 [Pusher](http://pusher.com) is used in-app notifications.
-If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in `config/application.yml`.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in .

 [Google APIs](https://console.developers.google.com) is used for OAuth (Sign in with Google) and Calendars (refill dates for Medications).
-If you would like to use this feature in your local environment, please create your own account, generate keys, and update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `config/application.yml`.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `config/env/test.env` and `config/env/development.env`.
 You'll need activate both the Google+ API and the Contacts API for Oauth and the Calendar API for Calendars.
 Under the credentials tab, make sure to add the Authorized redirect URI as `http://localhost:3000/users/auth/google_oauth2/callback`.
 Note, you may have to hit the Save button twice for this to take effect.

 [Cloudinary](https://cloudinary.com) is used to store profile pictures.
-If you would like to use this feature in your local environment, please create your own account, generate keys, and update `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` in `config/application.yml`.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` in `config/env/test.env` and `config/env/development.env`.

 Running the App Locally
 -----------------------